 The potential impacts of climate change are a key driver of our sustainability initiatives such as our program in water leadership, sustainable sourcing, packaging sustainability and circular economy, women's empowerment, as well as in the operational continuity at our plants and at our bottling partners.
-With the physical and transitional impacts of climate change becoming increasingly tangible, in 2017, we began the development of an overarching strategy framework for adaptation and climate resilience that integrates into our existing sustainability and enterprise risk management framework, in partnership with Business for Social Responsibility (BSR).
+Building on our work with BSR in 2016/17 to create a framework for climate resilience, we conducted a thorough climate-related risk priority assessment in 2018, which was fully aligned with the recommendations of the Taskforce for Climate-related Financial Disclosures (more below).